Search engine optimization (SEO) is an ever-changing beast. As search engines have grown and pivoted, so has the content that drives them.

 Make sure that whoever you decide to go with has quality writing samples, SEO experience, and understands your SEO goals.
 If their SEO copy reads like my custom unicorn onesie example, steer clear.

 Say no to keyword stuffing

 If you’re hoping to build a strong SEO foundation that you can rely on for years to come, keyword stuffing isn’t what’s going to get you there.

 Unfortunately, there are no quick and easy tips to boosting SEO ranking and conversion rates other than producing high-quality content that sticks to Google’s guidelines.
-And it takes years to build that knowledge and know-how in a way that can be applied to your marketing goals and strategy.
+And it takes years to build that knowledge and know-how in a way that can be applied to your marketing goals and organic content strategy.